How much French do I need to know before coming to Paris?

 When Should I Come To Paris?

 Autumn allows students to travel before the program begins and under very good conditions (fewer tourists than in the summer, and extensive daylight).
-In addition, students who are only able to spend one quarter in Paris may attend courses at the Sorbonne in the fall, if they are at an appropriate language level (at least OSPARIS 23P upon arrival).
+In addition, only students coming in the fall can attend courses at the Sorbonne, if they are at an appropriate language level (at least OSPARIS 23P upon arrival).
 They can also participate in an International Design & Construction Project with students from two French institutions.

 Winter is the season when true Parisians live in Paris.
 The weather is fairly mild, museums are relatively empty, and the tourists are not omnipresent.
 In addition, BOSP has launched a winter quarter STEM Track at the Stanford Center in Paris.
 The French language prerequisite is waived for STEM students participating in the STEM courses being offered.
 These courses (offered in English) allow students who may never have thought it possible to spend a quarter in France, to do so.